claviering/mathApp/server/README.md

     "title": "title text",
     "point": "point text",
     "answer": "title answer",
-    "classify1": "classify1 name that same as the colums name", "classify2": "classify2 name that same as the colums name" "classifyn": "classifyn name that same as the colums name", }
+    "classify1": "classify1 name that same as the colums name in database", "classify2": "classify2 name that same as the colums name in database" "classifyn": "classifyn name that same as the colums name in database", }

 JSON返回示例: